casouri/macDict/readme.md

-# MacDict
+# macDict
-edit text substitution dictionary of mac
+Easily edit text substitution dictionary of mac

 ## To Use
 Edit dictionay in `dict.yml`